-1. Critical Thinking (CT)/Problem Solving (PS): CT-The ability to que estion logically; identify, generate and evaluate elements of logical argument; recognize and differentiate facts, appropriate or faculty inferences, and assumptions; and distinguish relevant from irrelevant information.
-PS -The ability to recognize an information.
-PS -The ability to recognize and define problems, analyze data, develop and implement solutions, and evaluate outcomes Experience: Reflection: Examples of behaviors to support my s elf-assessment.
-Specify Provide a written reflection on your performance in this area, if the example occurs in the academic, clinic eal and or community which includes goals to achieve growth in this behavior setting.
-Activities to foster growth in this profess sional behavior: Activity (Academic): Activity (Clinica al): Activity (Community): 1.
+1. Critical Thinking (CT)/Problem Solving (PS): CT-The ability to quest tion logically; identify, generate and evaluate elements of logical argument; recognize and differentiate facts, appropriate or faculty inferences, and assumptions; and distinguish relevant from irrelevant information.
+PS -The ability to recognize and l define problems, analyze d ata, develop and implement solutions, and evaluate outcomes Experience: Reflection: Examples of behaviors to support my sel f-assessment.
+Specify Provide a written reflection on your performance in this area, if the example occurs in the academic, clinical l and or community which includes goals to achieve growth in this behavior setting.
+Activities to foster growth in this professi onal behavior: Activity (Academic): Activity (Clinical) : Activity (Community): 1.
 1. 1.
-Advisor comments: Student Signature: Date : Advisor Signature: Date 2:
+Advisor comments: Student Signature: Date: Advisor Signature: Date:

-rposes.
-IS- The ability to interac icate effectively (i.e. verbal, non-verbal, reading, writing, t effectively with patient, families, colleagues, other
+poses.
+IS- The ability to inte municate effectively (i.e. verbal, non-verbal, reading, writing, eract effectively with patient, families, colleagues, other

 Experience: Reflection:

 Examples of behaviors to support m Specify if the example occurs in the academ community setting.
-Provide a written reflection on your performance in this which includes goals to achieve growth in this behavior
+Provide a written reflection on your performance in this rea, which includes goals to achieve growth in this behavior

-Activities to foster growth in this profes sional behavior
+Activities to foster growth in this profes

-Activity (Academic): Activity (Clinical): Activity (Community):
+Activity (Academic): Activity (Clinic al): Activity (Community):

-1. Advisor comments: 1.
+1. 1.
 1.

-Advisor comments.
+Advisor comments:

-Student Signature: Date:
+Student Signature: Date D:

-Advisor Signature: Date:
+Advisor Signature: Dat e: